Dud3core-webdev/ngx-fluent-design-ui/projects/ngx-fluent-design/README.md

 ## UPDATES:

 I realised that the text fields weren't actually binding to an abstract/formControl when declaring it `[formControlName]="'SomeControlName'"`.
-I don't even know how I didn't spot this. re-built standard-input so it supports text areas and inputs but still binds to a form control
+I don't even know how I didn't spot this. re-built standard-input so it supports text areas and inputs but still binds to a form control.

+Added a directive that can be used in the standard `<input>` so text fields can be highlighted with red when the control isn't valid.

 ## Why does this package exist?